loris-verga/TheDualityOfSimilarity/_includes/intro.md

 ### Causal Analysis between Distance Type & Link Sentiment

-<p>In order to determine whether distance really has an effect on the link sentiment between subreddits, we must formally do so by means of a causal analysis.</p>
+<p>In order to determine whether a distance really has an effect on the link sentiment between subreddits, we must formally do so by means of a causal analysis.</p>

 <ul data-tabs-5>
   <li><a data-tabby-default href="#causal_authorship" style="color: #ff4500;">Authorship Distance</a></li>